-- You should know that they are who they say them are
+- You should know that they are who they say they are.

-- You should feel that this person "gets" who you are--that they know how you think and what you feel about a range of important topics.
+- You should feel that this person "gets" who you are and knows how you think and what you feel about a range of important topics.
 This comes from having spent enough non-sexual time together in conversation with each other.

 - Understand what role sex would play in the entire context of your relationship.

-- You should understand and agree together as to whether this will be sexually monogamous.
+- You should understand and agree together whether or not this will be sexually monogamous.

 - You should feel emotionally intimate enough with them to talk about what you like and don't like sexually.